-The proportion of sustainability-related investments of the Financial product was 34.30% (compared to 43.74% in 2022).
+The proportion of sustainability-related investments of the Sub-Fund was 33.37% (compared to 36.11% in 2023 and 32.38% in 2022).

 Where investments were made in funds, the percentages of sustainable investments and its subcategories, "Taxonomy-aligned", "Other environmental" and "Social" disclosed by these funds were used in the calculations.
-Where such disclosures were not yet available at the time this document was created, the minimum commitment that these funds disclosed in their pre-contractual disclosures was used as a conservative estimation to calculate the Financial product's asset allocation percentages.
+The disclosed sustainable investment percentages of third party funds were only used when it was assessed that the sustainable investment objectives of the third party funds are aligned with the sustainable investment objectives of KTL's sustainable investment framework.
+Where such disclosures were not yet available at the time this document was created, the minimum commitment that these funds disclosed in their pre-contractual disclosures was used as a conservative estimation to calculate the Sub-Fund's asset allocation percentages.
 Where funds did not disclose any minimum commitments a percentage of 0 was assumed for the respective categories.
-Since for some funds the only information available was on the percentage of overall sustainable investments but not on its sub-categories, the sum of the subcategories is lower than the percentage of overall sustainable investments.
+Since for some funds the only information available was on the percentage of overall sustainable investments but not on its sub-categories, the sum of the sub-categories is lower than the percentage of overall sustainable investments.

-The information in this section is based on the Financial product's investments, measured at their Net Asset Value in euros, as at 31 December 2023.
+The information in this section is based on the Sub-Fund's investments, measured at their Net Asset Value in euros, as at 31 December 2024.
 At the time of creation of this document, it was not known whether this information should be calculated based on the holdings at the end of the reference period only or or on multiple dates of the period.
 Depending on any future regulatory guidance, more measurement dates may be used for calculations in the reporting of subsequent reference periods.